Frontity Docs

 Everything should work after this.

 Still have questions?
-Ask the community!
+Ask !
 We are here to help ๐Ÿ˜Š